-However, we find that managing this trade-off is not sufficient to enable edge-cloud robotics applications since it tends to cause poor tail accuracy.
-Although tuning data knobs (e.g., reducing video resolution) can balance bandwidth consumption and overall accuracy to some extent, it will also cause poor class-wise tail accuracy (i.e., low accuracy of specific semantic classes like traffic lights and motorcycles) and frame-wise tail accuracy (i.e., a few frames with extremely low accuracy over a period of time).
-This is because video data degradation will lead to the loss of detailed information, thus hurt the accuracy of these hard-to-detect small regions (e.g., traffic signs and riders rather than sky and buildings) and sophisticated frames [18], [19].
-Issues caused by poor tail accuracy, including the mislabeling of specific classes and short periods of low accuracy inference, would hurt real-world performance and operations [20], [21].
-However, in a conventional bandwidthaccuracy trade-off, the overall accuracy cannot reflect the low tail accuracy, because tail accuracy is covered by well-classified classes which are robust to data degradation (class-wise) and by the long periods of good operations (frame-wise) (§ II-B).
-Motivated by robotics applications, we argue that for such edge-cloud video analytics systems, the real challenge is the three-way trade-off between bandwidth consumption, overall accuracy, and tail accuracy.
-Runespoor addresses this challenge with: (i) analytics-aware super-resolution (ASR) and (ii) content-aware adaptive controller (CAC).
+However, we find that managing this classic trade-off is not sufficient to enable edge-cloud robotics applications since it tends to cause poor tail accuracy in practice.
+Although tuning degradation knobs (e.g., reducing video resolution) can balance bandwidth consumption and overall accuracy to some extent, it will also cause poor class-wise tail accuracy (i.e., low accuracy of specific semantic classes like traffic lights and motorcycles) and frame-wise tail accuracy (i.e., a few frames with extremely low accuracy over a period of time).
+This is because video data degradation will lead to the loss of detailed information, thus hurt the accuracy of these hard-to-detect small regions (e.g., traffic signs and riders rather than sky and buildings) and sophisticated frames [20], [21], which leads to poor tail accuracy.
+Issues caused by poor tail accuracy, including the mislabeling of specific classes and short periods of low accuracy inference, would hurt real-world application performance and operations [22], [23].
+However, in a conventional bandwidth-accuracy trade-off, the overall accuracy is covered by well-classified classes which are robust to data degradation (class-wise) and by the long periods of good operations (frame-wise) (§ 2.2).

+Motivated by robotics applications, we argue that for such edge-cloud video analytics systems, the real challenge is the three-way trade-off between bandwidth consumption, overall accuracy, and especially tail accuracy.
+Runespoor addresses the tail accuracy challenge with two designs at both cloud and edge: (i) analytics-aware super-resolution (ASR) and (ii) content-aware adaptive controller (CAC).

-Analytics-aware super-resolution extends super-resolution (SR), which is an effective DL technique that learns a mapping from low-resolution frames to high-resolution frames.
-We use the DL models for CV tasks to train ASR to reconstruct high-resolution frames tailored for the tail accuracy performance of video analytics tasks with augmented details from compressed data.
-ASR explicitly considers the DL inference performance in tail-related regions as the learning signals in addition to the conventional reconstruction similarity target (e.g., PSNR [22] and SSIM [23]) of SR. In this way, ASR significantly improves the accuracy of detailed regions, thus improves the accuracy of hard-to-detect classes and sophisticated frames (§ III-A).
+Analytics-aware super-resolution extends superresolution (SR), which is an effective DL technique that learns a mapping from low-resolution frames to highresolution frames.
+We use the DL models for CV tasks to train ASR to reconstruct high-resolution frames tailored for the tail accuracy performance of video analytics tasks with augmented details from compressed low-resolution data on the server.
+ASR explicitly considers the DL inference performance in tail-related regions as the learning signals in addition to the conventional reconstruction similarity target (e.g., PSNR [24] and SSIM [25]) of SR. In this way, ASR significantly improves the accuracy of detailed regions, thus improves the accuracy of hard-to-detect classes and sophisticated frames (§ 3.1).

-Content-aware adaptive controller specifically improves the inference accuracy of sophisticated frames that heavily relies on detailed information by sending specialized higher-resolution frames.
-In edge-cloud systems, reducing data rate regarding the bandwidth constraints leads to the loss of detailed information.
+Content-aware adaptive controller specifically improves the inference accuracy of sophisticated frames that heavily relies on detailed information by sending specialized higherresolution frames.
+In edge-cloud systems, reducing the data rate regarding the bandwidth constraints leads to the loss of detailed information.
 Moreover, the fast-changing scenes in robotics applications make it challenging to detect and fix tail accuracy during the online operation.
-Based on our tail-aware offline profiling, CAC learns to detect the frames that lead to low tail accuracy using the inference results of CV tasks and instantly decides the data configuration for subsequent frames to improve tail accuracy without extra DL computation or network overhead (§ III-B).
+Based on our tail-aware offline profiling, CAC learns to detect the frames that lead to low tail accuracy using the inference results of CV tasks and instantly decides the data configuration for subsequent frames to improve the frame-wise tail accuracy without extra DL computation or network overhead (§ 3.2).